 Meticulousness and the long working process, entirely handcrafted by hand, is combined with a contemporary design.
 The result is unique frames, but above all performing and always updated to the new innovations that the market offers.
 They manage the entire production chain, following the production process that receives each of our customers.

 Mattia Paganotti, born in Brescia, and based in Barcellona is Legor Cicli.
 Every Legor Cicli frame is made out of a master choice of special Columbus tubing.
 Fully bespoke and custom made, from geometry to paint job, and working closely with Enve and Chris King.

-With the passing of time it became clear that the pursuit of this goal was antithetical to large scale production, but there was no doubt as to which route to choose deciding, rather, to aim even higher by adding to the renowned quality even the uniqueness.
+With the passing of time, it became clear that the pursuit of this goal was antithetical to large scale production, but there was no doubt as to which route to choose to decide, rather, to aim even higher by adding to the renowned quality even the uniqueness.

 Today every CHESINI bike is special because of unique, handbuilt one by one with dedication, skill, attention to details and unchanged passion.

 La Stazione delle Biciclette is a team of 7 passionate cyclists and bicycle lovers based in Milan.
 They produce handmade custom bicycles one by one and are proud to be great listeners of the customers’ needs and able to turn dreams into reality.
 They have 7 base models among which two are touring specific, the Route 666 (with a classic design), and the Barbara (more off-road-oriented).